abernier/abernier/articles/three-spaces.md

 Sometimes, we know the coordinates of a point in a given "space", but we want to express them in another "space"...
 That is what we call a [change of basis](change-of-basis.md).

-We represent this point by a `vec`.
+We represent this point by a `vec`tor.

 ### A. Direct child/parent "spaces"